UPDATED AFTER PRINT DEADLINE

 Sales manager: Debbie Steele

-Office manager: Jane Johnson
+Office manager: Arlene Ehrlich

-Contributors: Delbert Peters, Pat Wick
+Contributors: Delbert Peters, Ryan Richter, Pat Wick

-Distribution: Beverly Baldwin, Barb Creamer, Arlene Ehrlich
+Distribution: Beverly Baldwin, Barb Creamer

 SUBMISSIONS: Letters, articles, images and other materials submitted for publication become property of Hoch Publishing for purposes of publication and are subject to editing.
 The newspaper welcomes brief letters to the editor (generally no longer than 400 words) that express an opinion on a currently newsworthy topic.
 The writer’s contact information must be included for verification.
 Letters that contain defamatory comments, open letters, third-party letters, letters sent to more than one publication, and letters that more appropriately would be advertisements, including Cards of Thanks, are unlikely to be published.
 One letter generally is allowed per writer per calendar month.